Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

 # Basketball Shot Predictor
-This is a python project which tracks both a basketball and a rim against a background and predicts if the shot will be a make or a miss.
+This is a python program that tracks both a basketball and a rim against a background and predicts if the shot will be a make or a miss.

 <br>